Frequently Asked Questions

 SELC often offers legal internships in our large offices (Charlottesville, Chapel Hill, and Atlanta), as well as occasionally in our smaller offices (Birmingham, Nashville, Asheville, and Washington, D.C.).
 Our internships are open to current law students and are of two types: semester and summer.

 Semester internships are usually arranged through law schools, are unpaid, and are often performed for academic credit as part of an environmental legal practice clinic.
-Summer internships are available to 2Ls and occasionally 1Ls.
+Our Summer Legal Internships are available to 2Ls, with potential for some positions for 1Ls, depending on number of positions available and volume of applications during the hiring process.
+Our Glynn D. Key Summer Intern Fellowship is available exclusively to 1L students.

 Summer interns are hired through an application process that coincides with the law student summer employment hiring process, and information on applying is posted on our Internship Opportunities page.
 Summer legal interns are paid $7,500 for a ten-week internship.